Pindar777/RDataAnalytics/README.md

 This repository is written in GNU R - mainly using the tidyverse and its gist.
 Several minimal working examples pursue the goal of showing **efficient** and **repoducible** techniques

-- to discover useful information,
+- to discover useful information
-- to come to informing conclusions,
+- to come to informing conclusions
 - to support decision-making
 - to show multiple facets and approaches